 ETFs often work much like mutual funds, but they have some key differences.
 These securities track an index or other asset and can be bought and sold on exchanges like stocks.
-Because of this, they can also be traded throughout the day, and their price fluctuates accordingly.
+This allows ETFs to be traded throughout the day, and their price fluctuates accordingly.
 Fees are often lower for ETFs than for mutual funds, making them widely popular.

 Both mutual funds and ETFs hold a selection of stocks and/or bonds, and sometimes commodities.
 Regardless, each type of fund invests in some kind of security or asset, and may own a similar selection of investments.
 In addition, both are subject to similar regulations.

 However, mutual funds are typically actively managed, meaning that the fund’s managers actively analyze investments and try to beat a benchmark index such as the S&P 500.
 Mutual funds trade only once per day, after market close.
 Their fees can be high in some cases, too.

 Who should invest in mutual funds?

 Mutual funds can make sense for many investors at different points in their investing journey.
 If you’re just starting out, mutual funds offer you access to a broadly diversified portfolio for a relatively low cost.
 Even more experienced investors can benefit from this, as well as choosing funds that invest in a specific sector that you think is poised for growth.
 They can allow you to pick industries that could thrive without having to pick individual winners.

 Remember that mutual funds are only as good as the assets the fund invests in.
 If a fund invests in stocks that perform poorly, the fund will lag right along with them.
 Make sure you understand how a fund invests before committing any money.

 Mutual fund fees

 You’ll want to watch out for the fees mutual funds may charge to avoid having them eat into your investment returns.
 Just a 1 percent annual fee can have a big impact on your investment returns over a long time period and could cause you to fall short of your investment goals.